Zarathrusta

 Zarathrusta is a 1991 multidirectional shooter developed by Belgian video game developer The Whiz Kidz and published by Hewson Consultants for the Amiga.
 Written by Peter Verswyvelen and with graphics by Erlend Robaye, the game is inspired by the 1986 video game Thrust.
 Their goal was to create a 16-bit version of Thrust's gameplay, with more levels, enhanced graphics and improved features.
 The game's name is a portmanteau between "Zarathustra" and "Thrust".

 Whereas the original game Thrust used vector graphics, Zarathrusta uses bitmap graphics.

 Plot

 The Resistance's struggle against the Empire is gaining a certain amount of success.
-The rebels have captured several star-cruisers and are about to launch a major offensive against the Empire.
-Unfortunately, operating these formidable ships requires a lot of energy and the Resistance lacks the necessary power sources.
+The rebels have captured several star-cruisers and are about to launch a major offensive against the Empire, but operating these formidable ships requires a lot of energy and the Resistance lacks the necessary power sources.
 Several pilots have been commissioned by the Resistance to enter the Imperial bases and retrieve the "Klystron pods", an essential power source for the star-cruisers.